 The story features Hengibar, one of the avatars of James Allison, the crippled Texan who dreams of his past lives.
 The story begins with an overlong explanation of this time-traveling with Allison telling how he had once been a creature of the primordial slime.
 Later he was stone-ax wielding Hengibar, an Aesir blond raised by the red-headed Vanir.
 These two tribes will later wield swords in the Hyborian Age and war with Conan’s people, the Cimmerians.
 (This connection to the Conan stories is small but 1970s fans loved it.)

-The James Allison stories ( for the Howard originals, go here) take place during the migration of people in a time between Kull’s Atlantis and Conan’s Hyborian Kingdoms.
+The James Allison stories ( for the Howard originals, go here) take place during the migration of people in a time somewhere between Kull’s Atlantis and Conan’s Hyborian Kingdoms or after the fall of the Hyborian kingdoms toward modern history.
 The wanderers come upon ancient survivals that must be faced by brave heroes.
 Each story has this basic plot and so “The Tower of Time” will seem familiar to those who have read “The Valley of the Worm” (Weird Tales, February 1934) or “The Garden of Fear” (Marvel Tales, #2 July-August 1934).
 Or their comic book versions here.
 Hengibar joins the ranks of Niord, Hunwulf and others.
 Like these warriors, he is a fierce fighter in the Howard tradition.

 Hengibar of the Dawn is a scout for Wolfang’s wandering horde, along with his best friend, Mungar.
 They come to the Valley of Akram the Mysterious.
 This place houses an ancient city built long ago by now forgotten people.
 Mungar is in the lead so it is Hengibar who finds his dead body.
 The scout has been attacked by seven unknowns from ambush.
 His body has been mangled and his head taken as a prize.
 Hengibar vows revenge and tracks the killers to the ancient city walls.
 There he sees them near a strange tower that is the only building not suffering from the millennia of time.
 The attackers are brutish ape-like creatures though they wear fine jewels for they were once the builders of this lost city fallen into corruption.